Stand with Ukraine flag

 Doc info icon

-Edge MQTT Integration is implemented in a similar way, as MQTT Integration.
-The only difference is in the way, how integration is created and provisioned.
-Please make sure that you have knowledge of MQTT Integration before proceed.
+Edge MQTT Integration is implemented similarly to the MQTT Integration.
+The only difference is how the integration is created and deployed.
+Before proceeding, refer to the MQTT Integration documentation.

-MQTT Integration allows to connect to external MQTT brokers, subscribe to data streams from those brokers and convert any type of payload from your devices to ThingsBoard Edge message format.
-Its typical use is whenever your devices are already connected to external MQTT broker or any other IoT platform or connectivity provider with MQTT based back-end.
+MQTT Integration allows connecting to external MQTT brokers, subscribe to data streams from those brokers, and convert any type of payload from your devices to the ThingsBoard Edge message format.
+It is typically used when your devices are already connected to an external MQTT broker or any other IoT platform or connectivity provider with MQTT based backend.

 ThingsBoard Edge MQTT Integration acts as an MQTT client.
 It subscribes to topics and converts the data into telemetry and attribute updates.
-In case of downlink message, MQTT integration converts it to the device-suitable format and pushes to external MQTT broker.
+In the case of a downlink message, MQTT Integration converts it to the device-appropriate format and pushes it to an external MQTT broker.

 Doc info icon

-Pay attention: MQTT broker should be either co-located with ThingsBoard Edge instance or deployed in the cloud and have a valid DNS name or static IP address.
+The MQTT broker should either be co-located with the ThingsBoard Edge instance or deployed in the cloud and have a valid DNS name or static IP address.

 Prerequisites